tomzx/autogpt/README.md

 ```
 NOTION_TOKEN
+NOTION_TASK_DATABASE_ID
 NOTION_SESSION_DATABASE_ID
 NOTION_INTERACTION_DATABASE_ID
 ```

 For AutoGPT to interact with your Notion workspace, go to `Settings & members`, then `Connections`, then `Develop or manage integrations`.
 Click on `New integration`, fill out the form and associate it with the workspace you want to use.
 Once the integration is created, copy the generated token as `NOTION_TOKEN`.

-You then need to create 2 new pages.
+You then need to create 3 new pages.
 With the pages created, click on the 3 dots on the top right corner and select `Add connections`, the pick the integration you just created.
+Repeat this process for every page you want to give access.

+For the task database, you need to create a database with the following properties:
+* Query: the title property
+* Status: Select, with the following options: `Not started`, `In progress`, `Done`
+* Budget: Budget for the task
+* Created: Creation date time of the task, used to process tasks in ascending order
+* Updated (optional)

 For the session database, you need to create a database with the following properties:
 * Id: the title property